 Although I absolutely love the water, there is more to see in Stockholm than just the gorgeous waterways, for example, the old town Gamla Stan with its medieval character and plethora of churches and museums.
 The best view of Stockholm can be enjoyed from many places – I enjoy the views from Södermalm the most.

 Though I am not the biggest fan, I really enjoyed each of the museums I visited in Stockholm and with seventy of them on offer I can’t think of a better place to enjoy some history.
+Here are my top tips for things to do in Stockholm.

 The Vasa Museum, Skansen Museum, Stockholm Palace and Drottningham Palace are just some of Stockholm’s cultural and historical highlights.